flairmix/ToDaeList/README.md

 version = 0.1
 version_date = "2022/01/06"
- - only one list hardcodded
+ - only one list hardcoded
  - able to:
  	 - show list of items
  	 - add new items in list (push)